H-Software/Zabbix-Template-Linux-LXC/README.md

 A. Requirements
 --

-All this templates were tested for Zabbix 2.0.6 and higher (2.0.x).
+Templates were developed with Zabbix 2.0.x on CentOS 6 x86_64.

 B. Installation
 --

+TDB

 C. License
 --